jamesfgreene/HTMLSource/README.md

 # HTMLSource
 Display HTML source for an HTML page for a specific URL.

-example.php is the example for using the HTMLSource
+example.php is the example for using HTMLSource

 A brief summarization of this initial version.